Close

 Challenge #2: Financial Documentation Discrepancies

 The Problem: Bank statements showing sudden large deposits right before application or inconsistent transaction patterns that suggest fund borrowing.
+Business visa applications require proof of financial stability, both for your stay in Thailand and for your business.

 The Solution: Maintain genuine financial health.
 If you must consolidate funds, do so at least 3 months before application.
 Provide explanatory letters for any unusual transactions, supported by evidence (like sale of property, business profits, or legitimate loans).